 \subsection{Results and Biological Interpretability}

-The predictive performance across the 50 random splits for the ER-$\alpha$ target is visualized in Figure \ref{fig:app_mspe}.
-The single-model robust estimators (Sparse-S and CR-Lasso) are excluded from this visualization; consistent with our simulation findings, they struggled to converge amidst the dense collinearity of the real-world data, yielding unstable predictions with MSPEs far outside the bounds of the figure.
-On the original, unadulterated data, a strong biological signal is evident.
-The non-robust Elastic Net achieved the lowest median MSPE, while the FSCRE ensemble incurred a slight efficiency penalty, a standard and expected trade-off for robust estimators operating on largely clean data.
+Predictive performance across the 50 random splits for the ER-$\alpha$ target is shown in Figure~\ref{fig:app_mspe}.
+The single-model robust estimators (Sparse-S and CR-Lasso) are omitted from the figure; consistent with the simulation study, they frequently encounter convergence difficulties under the strong collinearity of the real data, leading to unstable predictions with MSPE values well outside the plotted range.
+On the original data, all methods indicate a substantial predictive signal, with FSCRE attaining the lowest median MSPE.

-However, the introduction of targeted artificial contamination clearly demonstrated the superiority of the proposed framework.
-Under this adversarial scenario, the prediction error of the standard Elastic Net deteriorated significantly, exhibiting both a higher median MSPE and wider variance.
-The DDC-augmented sequential baselines provided only partial protection.
-In stark contrast, the FSCRE method demonstrated strong robustness, with its MSPE distribution remaining virtually unchanged.
-Consequently, under targeted contamination, FSCRE consistently outperformed all other evaluated methods, providing the lowest median prediction error and the tightest variance across the splits.